SuperOfficeDocs/superoffice-docs/docs/webtools/index.md

 ## How to install only MailLink part of WebTools

-MailLink is now a separate downloadable installer (the lastest version) available on the Download Service so customers wishing to upgrade only MailLink can do so.
+MailLink is now a separate downloadable installer (the latest version) available on the Download Service so customers wishing to upgrade only MailLink can do so.

 <!-- Referenced links -->
 [1]: https://www3.superoffice.com/DownloadService/